yracine/device-type.myautomatic/README.md

 def get_GOOGLE_LOCATION_API_KEY() { return "Insert your GOOGLE Key Here!" }

-# 4) Activate live logging for more tracing
+# 4) In the IDE, activate live logging for more tracing

 Go to